woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix - Make sure variation fields are saved correctly when removing a saved Variation Bundle.

 = 1.1.0 =
 * Feature - Inherit variation props from the specified Variation Bundle.
 * Feature - Add compatibility with the WooCommerce Importer/Exporter.